nmccrea/sobot-rimulator/README.md

 - `GoToAngleController` (`go_to_angle_controller.py`)
 - `GTGAndAOController` (`gtg_and_ao_controller.py`)

-Note that `GotToAngleController` and `GTGAndAOController` are not currently being in this build, but you may enable them if you'd like to see how they behave.
+Note that `GoToAngleController` and `GTGAndAOController` are not currently being in this build, but you may enable them if you'd like to see how they behave.
 Additional controllers can be added fairly easily

 Before the `SupervisorStateMachine` updates, each controller generates a heading vector.
 Each heading will likely be different, representing the direction the robot should go to perform the behavior that particular controller is designed to implement.
 These headings are then compared to each other by the `SupervisorStateMachine` as part of its test for state transitions.